IRS Forms

 Quick example to anchor the rules

 • You process a one‑time IRA distribution for a client who does not file W‑4R.
 You must withhold 10%.
-If the client files W‑4R and enters 0 on line 2, you can withhold 0%.
+If the client files W‑4R and enters 0 on line 2, you can withhold 0% (though the client remains responsible for the tax and may owe an estimated tax penalty if total withholding falls short).
 If the distribution is delivered outside the United States, a rate below 10% is generally not permitted.

 • You process a lump sum from a 401(k) that is paid to the participant, not a direct rollover.
 You must withhold 20%.
 The participant can ask for more than 20%, never less.
 If it is a direct rollover, no federal income tax withholding applies.